 The Scottish Government consulted with employers, industry and stakeholders on the introduction of the UK Apprenticeship Levy.
 Almost 400 responses were received and the findings were used to directly inform Scottish Government budget priorities.

 4. All employers in Scotland can access Apprenticeships.

-Implementing training levies is a reserved matter for the UK Government.
-The Apprenticeship Levy was introduced by the UK Government without consultation with employers or governments in the devolved nations.
-All eligible employers in the UK are required to pay the levy, which will be collected by the HMRC on behalf of the UK Treasury.
+Whilst skills, including apprenticeships, are a devolved matter, implementing training levies is a reserved matter for the UK Government.
+The UK-wide Apprenticeship Levy is a UK Government tax imposed without consultation with the Scottish Government.
+All eligible employers in the UK are required to pay the levy, which is collected by HMRC on behalf of the UK Treasury.

-7. The UK Apprenticeship Levy does not provide a new stream of funding to the Scottish Government.
+6. The UK Government Apprenticeship Levy does not provide a new stream of funding to the Scottish Government.

-The Apprenticeship Levy is a new tax on employers and its proceeds will largely be replacing existing apprenticeship funding in England of which Scotland will receive a proportionate share through the block grant arrangement with the UK Treasury.
+The UK Government Apprenticeship Levy is a tax on employers and its proceeds will largely be replacing existing apprenticeship funding in England, of which Scotland will receive a proportionate share through the block grant arrangement with the UK Treasury.

 In 2019/2020 the Scottish Government will receive £239 million as consequentials from the UK wide Apprenticeship Levy.
 The Scottish Government has been clear that the Scottish share of the Levy receipts largely replaces money previously received and will continue to be invested in skills, training and employability to meet the needs of employers, the workforce, young people and Scotland’s economy.

 7. Scotland’s UK Apprenticeship Levy paying employers can access the Flexible Workforce Development Fund (FWDF) to upskill and reskill their existing workforce.